 You need to loosen up.
 Accept what you are given.
 If at first your meal dosen't appeal, say so.
 Eating in China is very safe as long as you observe the normal 'travelling' rules and they are, eat fresh, eat freshly cooked and eat where there are a lot of others doing the same.
 Try new foods, trust the people selling it but most of all, use your instincts at the time.
 Don't pre-judge, don't be put off by someone who got ill because they were careless.

-Asian food is something to cherish, the only thing I would avoid is the insects. about 7 years ago
+Asian food is something to cherish, the only thing I would avoid is the insects. over 7 years ago